FFT-Hackers-old/SisterRay/README.md

 * Modularization of much of the games battle engine to facilitate adding new commands, mechanics, damage formulas, etc

 Further down the road:
-A public API against which cod mods can be written and loaded.
+A public API against which code mods can be written and loaded.
 Data driven approaches to most game resources.

 # Launch Mods